 Feedly is a news aggregator.
 Add every blog you read and access them all in one place.

-You can rest assured that your best content will never come out of hectic workspace.
+You can rest assured that your best content will never come out of a hectic workspace.
 Work in a brightly lit, quiet area so you can focus on what you want to do.
 When you get interrupted, you lose momentum on your project.

 Delegate Smaller Tasks